Contact Dan

 Rascoe’s radio segment features a father discussing certain emoji meanings with his 13-year-old daughter and running into some confusion – not unlike when I talked with Joey and Mark.

-Herring says that a lot of emojis that Millennials used, or even Gen X’ers used, have been “bleached of their impact” by Gen Z’ers.
-She continues: “So now they need something that has a stronger impact, that’s more outrageous or more over-the-top.”
+Herring said that a lot of emojis that Millennials used, or even Gen X’ers used, have been “bleached of their impact” by Gen Z’ers.
+“So now they need something that has a stronger impact, that’s more outrageous or more over-the-top,” she added.

 Related: Using Emojis In Customer Service Improves The Experience